latticexyz/mud/packages/store-cache/README.md

 The Store Cache is a typed reactive database used to replicate the onchain Store of a MUD project into a Javacsript client (Node or Browser based).

-It is based on [Tuple Database](https://github.com/ccorcos/tuple-database) -- a reactive schema-less typscript database.
+It is based on [Tuple Database](https://github.com/ccorcos/tuple-database) -- a reactive schema-less Typescript database.

 ## Features